dmoisset/s5/equipment/augmentations.md

 #### Dragon gland, wyrmling
 You implant a dragonborn gland modified to function for a creature of your race at the back of your throat.
 You can trigger this gland as an action to expel a breath weapon in a 15- foot cone, dealing 3d6 damage.
 Choose the damage type when the organ is biocrafted, picking from the following list: acid, cold, electricity, or fire.
 You are not harmed by using your own breath weapon.
 Once you’ve used your breath weapon, you can’t use it again until you’ve taken a short or long rest.
 You can also spend 1 Resolve Point at any point to recharge it immediately.

+Targets in the area can attempt a Dexterity save (DC = 8 + your proficiency bonus + your Constitution modifier) to take only half damage.

 #### Gill sheath
 An external lining striated with oxygen-filtering nodules coats the outside of your lungs.
 If you breathe in water, it filters into the lining, where the nodules extract the oxygen and deposit it into your lungs.
 This lets you breathe underwater or in the air.
 You still exhale normally.